-- 1. The award will be given to the student in the course and subject area who has the highest quarterly average during the first three quarters of the current school year. - 2.
+- 1. The award will be given to the student in the course who has the highest quarterly average during the first three quarters of the current school year. - 2.
 The final selection of a candidate shall be made by the Department Chairperson in consultation with the respective teachers. - 3.
-These awards will be presented at the end-of-the-year middle school and high school Academic Awards Ceremonies.
+These awards will be presented at the end-of-the-year Middle School and High School Academic Awards ceremonies.